unicsai24/TRAFFIC-TELLIGENCE/README.md

-# TRAFFIC-TELLIGENCE
+# TrafficTelligence: Advanced Traffic Volume Estimation With Machine Learning

- A machine learning project to predict traffic volume using historical and weather data
+This project estimates traffic volume using historical data and machine learning techniques.